Vnon246/SmartSwitch/README.md

 Welcome to proyect SmartSwitch by XT LABS!

-SmartSwitch borns as a new way to create a smart-button based on a bunch of different sensors that can read and detect different conditions and distances.All of this based on Arduino Platform!
+SmartSwitch borns as a new way to create a programmable smart-button based on a bunch of different sensors that can read and detect different conditions and distances.All of this based on Arduino Platform!

+To program your device just connect to a USB port and open Arduino Serial monitor to access the setup menu, then select your device mode and SmartLDR function should automatically start (an smart-function used by SmartSwitch to automatically detect the luminous conditions of the area)

+You can also integrate SmartSwitch with other proyects!Check the manual for more info about it

 All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by